justin-napolitano/airflow-docker/project.md

 generatedAt: '2025-11-24T21:33:53.953Z'
 source: github-auto
 summary: >-
-  A complete guide to setting up Apache Airflow with Docker for efficient workflow management in a local environment.
+  A guide to setting up a Dockerized Apache Airflow environment with PostgreSQL and Redis for workflow orchestration.
 tags:
   - apache airflow
   - docker